 Acquiring the shape and the reflectance of a scene is a key issue, e.g., for the movie industry, as it allows proper relighting.
-The current proposed solutions focus on small objects and stand on multiple priors [39] or need very controlled environments [34, Chapter 9].
 Well-established shape acquisition techniques such as multi-view stereo exist for accurate 3D-reconstruction.
 Nevertheless, they do not aim at recovering the surface reflectance.
 Hence, the original input images are usually mapped onto the 3D-reconstruction as texture.
-Since the image graylevel mixes shading information (induced by lighting and geometry) and reflectance (which is characteristic of the surface), relighting based on this approach usually lacks realism.
+Since the images mix shading information (induced by lighting and geometry) and reflectance (which is characteristic of the surface), relighting based on this approach usually lacks realism.
 To improve the results, reflectance needs to be separated from shading.

 In order to more precisely illustrate our purpose, let us take the example of a Lambertian surface.
-In a 2D-point (pixel) \mathbf{p} conjugate to a 3D-point \mathbf{x} of a Lambertian surface, the graylevel $I(\mathbf{p})$ is written
+In a 2D-point (pixel) \mathbf{p} conjugate to a 3D-point \mathbf{x} of a Lambertian surface, the graylevel $I(\mathbf{p})$ is usually written